-- Scunthorpe (broadly maps to North Lincolnshire Unitary Authority): average wages are £677.00, -7.0% on the national average and highest in the area.
+- Scunthorpe: average wages are £677.00, -7.0% on the national average and highest in the area.
 However, 41.2% of pupils are on Free School Meals, 6.5% achieve a degree by age 22, and 14.0% of people migrate outside the area by age 28.
-What is pushing average wages to be the highest in the area, when the number of FSM pupils is 60% above the national average, the numbers achieving a degree are almost 60% below the FSM national average, and the number of people migrating by age 28 the lowest in the area and marginally behind the national average? - Grantham and Bourne (broadly maps to South Kesteven District Council): average wages are £655.70, -10.1% on the national average and fifth highest in the area.
+What is pushing average wages to be the highest in the area, when the number of FSM pupils is 60% above the national average, the numbers achieving a degree are almost 60% below the FSM national average, and the number of people migrating by age 28 the lowest in the area and marginally behind the national average? - Grantham and Bourne: average wages are £655.70, -10.1% on the national average and fifth highest in the area.
 In Grantham and Bourne 18.4% of pupils are on Free School Meals, 11.9% achieve a degree by age 22, and 26.2% of people migrate outside the area by age 28.
 Considering the median average wage for the GLCCA area, the number of FSM pupils noticeably below the national average, and the numbers achieving a degree substantially below the FSM national average, do these factors point to the high number of people migrating out of the area by age 28?